smallsco/mojave/README.md

 	<img src="readme_screenshots/development_tools.png">
 </p>

 You can use the playback controls at the top right of the game window, while a game is taking place, to debug your snake:
+(these controls can also be accessed by using the function keys on your keyboard)

-* The "First" button will jump to the first turn of the game.
+* The "First" button (or F6) will jump to the first turn of the game.
-* The "Rewind" button will step back one turn.
+* The "Rewind" button (or F7) will step back one turn.
-* The "Play/Pause" button will pause and resume game playback (do note that pausing will only pause the UI, the game will continue to run in the background).
+* The "Play/Pause" button (or F8) will pause and resume game playback (do note that pausing will only pause the UI, the game will continue to run in the background).
-* The "Fast Forward" button will step forward one turn.
+* The "Fast Forward" button (or F9) will step forward one turn.
-* The "Last" button will jump to the last turn of the game.
+* The "Last" button (or F10) will jump to the last turn of the game.
-* The "Rematch" button will end the current game and start a new game with the same options.
+* The "Rematch" button (or F11) will end the current game and start a new game with the same options.
-* The "Close" button will end the current game and return to the main menu.
+* The "Close" button (or F12) will end the current game and return to the main menu.

 The "Debug" button located above each snake preview will copy the JSON data that was sent to that snake on the last turn, and that snake's response, to the clipboard.